jamesdfurtado/gitminihub/README.md

 # gitminihub
-A full stack Python web platform for hosting GitMini repositories. *GitHub for GitMini!*
+*GitHub for GitMini!* A full stack Python web platform for hosting GitMini remote repositories.